Illinois primaries show political power of Pritzker, limits for outside spending and more takeaways

 Stratton on path to make history

 Should she win her general election where she is heavily favored in the Democratic stronghold of Illinois, Lt.
-Gov. Julianna Stratton will become the sixth Black woman to serve in the U.S. Senate.
+Gov. Juliana Stratton will become the sixth Black woman to serve in the U.S. Senate.

 A South Side Chicago native and attorney, Stratton served as a state representative for two years before becoming Pritzker's lieutenant governor in 2018.
 Her win on Tuesday was bolstered by a strong showing in Chicago, and remaining competitive with her main opponent, Rep. Raja Krishnamoorthi, in more suburban and rural areas of the state.